 Photo by Mick Victor

 Sarah Thursday is a music obsessed, Long Beach poetry and arts advocate.
+In addition to writing poetry, she designs and publishes books, hosts readings, workshops, and a poetry book club.
 She has run a website called CadenceCollective.net, co-hosted a monthly reading with G. Murray Thomas, and runs Sadie Girl Press as a way to help publish local and emerging poets and artists.
-Her newest chapbook, Seventeen Poems Not About a Lover, full length collection, All the Tiny Anchors, along with her chapbooks, Unanchored and The Unnamed Algorithm are all available at the Sadie Girl Press Bookstore.
+She has been published in many fine journals and anthologies and received a 2017 Best of the Net nomination for “To the Men who told me my Love was not enough.”
+Her chapbooks, Seventeen Poems Not About a Lover, Unanchored, and The Unnamed Algorithm, and her full-length collections, All the Tiny Anchors and Conversations with Gravel are all available at the Sadie Girl Press Bookstore.
 She also is the editor of Cadence Collective: Year One and Year Two, Then & Now: Conversations with Old Friends, and Incandescent Mind, as well as the co-editor of Gutters & Alleyways: Perspectives on Poverty and Struggle, Like A Girl: The Pre-Show! and Like a Girl: Perspectives on Feminine Identity.
 Follow her at SarahThursday.com or on Facebook, Instagram, or Twitter.